Using MHA to make MySQL running on Amazon EC2 redundant

 When running MySQL on AWS, you would normally use Amazon RDS/Aurora.

-The configuration must ensure database redundancy.
+The configuration must ensure DB redundancy.

 In this article, we will introduce how to achieve failover in an EC2 environment using MySQL-MHA.